 The first check is by feel.
 You can pass your hand all around your windows and doors from the inside of the house to see if you can feel any warm air entering around the window or door frames.
 You can repeat this process from the outside to see if you can feel any cool air escaping.

-Other signs of air leakage around windows and doors is sprays of dust and dirt where dirty outside air is making it’s way in, and condensation / moisture where the air infiltration is happening.
+Other signs of air leakage around windows and doors are sprays of dust and dirt where dirty outside air is making its way in, and condensation/moisture where the air infiltration is happening.

-Just like duct sealing and attic insulation, many of our local electric utilites offer incentive programs to offset the cost of testing, air sealing, duct sealing and insulation.
+Just like duct sealing and attic insulation, many of our local electric utilities offer incentive programs to offset the cost of testing, air sealing, duct sealing, and insulation.

 Check Your Lighting

-Gone are the days of the old fashioned incandescent lightbulb, but there are many options for high efficiency lightbulbs that will help save on your electric bill.
-If you still have the old incandescent lightbulbs in your home, they can be replaced with long-life compact flourescent or LED lightbulbs that use a fraction of the electricity of old fashioned incandescent bulbs.
-Plus, there are new, high efficiency incandescent bulbs available that are many times more energy efficient than their predecessors and last much longer as well.
+Gone are the days of the old fashioned incandescent lightbulb, but there are many options for high-efficiency lightbulbs that will help save on your electric bill.
+If you still have the old incandescent lightbulbs in your home, they can be replaced with long-life compact fluorescent or LED lightbulbs that use a fraction of the electricity of old fashioned incandescent bulbs.
+Plus, there are new, high-efficiency incandescent bulbs available that are many times more energy-efficient than their predecessors and last much longer as well.